Meehan, Appellant, v. Cheltenham Township.

 After unsuccessfully attempting to establish a mechanic‘s lien on the improvements, appellant brought this action in equity claiming that appellee had been unjustly enriched in the amount of $17,095.13, the value of the materials and labor expended by appellant.
 Appellee raised two objections to the complaint: (1) that equity had no jurisdiction because an adequate remedy existed at law; and (2) that the complaint failed to state a cause of action.
 The court below held that equity did have jurisdiction but agreed with appellee that no cause of action was stated and dismissed the complaint.
 This appeal followed.

 The court below held that this action was cognizable in equity rather than in law because the equitable principle of unjust enrichment was involved.
-This reasoning overlooks the fact that law courts can and do apply equitable principles so long as the remedy sought *449 is one within their power to grant.[2]
-Since law courts can give the remedy of money damages, an adequate remedy existed at law in the form of an action of assumpsit and equity therefore had no jurisdiction.[3]
-See Restatement, Restitution § 4 (1936).
+This reasoning overlooks the fact that law courts can and do apply equitable principles so long as the remedy sought

 The fact that appellee, who obtained the judgment below, has now acquiesced in the equitable jurisdiction of the lower court does not prevent us from raising the defect.
 Jones v.
 Amsel, 388 Pa.
-47, 130 A.2d 119 (1957); Gordon, Secretary of Banking v.
+47, 130 A. 2d 119 (1957); Gordon, Secretary of Banking v.
 Biesinger, 335 Pa.
-1, 6 A.2d 425 (1939).
+1, 6 A. 2d 425 (1939).
 However, since the procedure upon transfer to the law side would be identical with that below, we will decide the case on the merits in order to terminate this litigation.

 Where one party has been unjustly enriched at the expense of another, he is required to make restitution to the other.
 In order to recover, there must be both (1) an enrichment, and (2) an injustice resulting if recovery for the enrichment is denied.
 See Bailis v.
-Reconstruction Finance Corporation, 128 F.2d 857 (3d Cir.
+Reconstruction Finance Corporation, 128 F. 2d 857 (3d Cir.
 1942); Restatement, Restitution § 1, comment a (1936).
 Appellant alleges that appellee has been enriched by the acquisition of a sewer and road system which has enlarged its revenues through rents from the use of the sewers and increased real estate taxes on the improved lands.
-Appellant concludes that "the Township cannot in justice refuse to compensate appellant for the fair market value of the same."
+Appellant concludes that “the Township cannot in justice refuse to compensate appellant for the fair market value of the same.”
 This basis for recovery misconceives both the role of appellee in the construction of the improvements, and also the nature of the unjust enrichment doctrine.

 Moreover, even if the enrichment of appellee were established, there would be no recovery in this case.
 As noted above, the mere fact that one party benefits from the act of another is not of itself sufficient to justify restitution.
 There must also be an injustice in permitting the benefit to be retained without compensation.

 The Restatement of Restitution sets forth various rules for the determination of whether the retention of a particular enrichment is unjust.
 Section 110 deals with the situation where a third party benefits from a contract entered into between two other parties.
-It *451 provides that, in the absence of some misleading by the third party, the mere failure of performance by one of the contracting parties does not give rise to a right of restitution against the third party.
-The Restatement gives as an example of this principle the situation where A purchases a ring from C, a jeweler, for his fiancee B and then defaults in the payments.
-The Restatement states that C cannot recover the ring or its value from B.[6]
+It

-The same reasons which preclude recovery in the Restatement illustration are applicable to appellant's cause of action.
+The same reasons which preclude recovery in the Restatement illustration are applicable to appellant‘s cause of action.
 In contracting to perform the services in question, appellant relied solely on the financial credit of Novak.
 Appellee in no way induced appellant to enter into this relationship.
-In such a situation, appellant cannot shift the loss resulting from its error in judgment to one who may have been indirectly benefited by the performance of these services.[7]
+In such a situation, appellant cannot shift the loss resulting from its error in judgment to one who may have been indirectly benefited by the performance of these services.7

 Since we conclude that appellant is not entitled to relief under the general principles of restitution, we need not examine the additional problem presented by the fact that such relief is being sought here against a municipal corporation.
 See Luzerne Township v.
 Fayette County, 330 Pa.
-247, 199 A. 327 (1938); see also Tooke, Quasi-Contractual Liability of Municipal Corporations, 47 Harv.
+247, 199 Atl.
+327 (1938); see also Tooke, Quasi-Contractual Liability of Municipal Corporations, 47 Harv.
 L. Rev. 1143 (1934).

 Decree affirmed.